redox-os/ion/manual/src/control/01-conditionals.md

 found in POSIX shells will be preserved.

 We supply a number of builtin commands that are utilized for the purpose of evaluating expressions and values that we create within our shell.
-One of these commands is the `test` builtin, which is commonly found in other POSIX shells, and whose flags and operation should be identical. **TODO: Insert Manual Page Link To Our Implementation** We also supply a `not` builtin, which may be convenient to use in conjuction with other commands in order to flip the exit status; and a `matches` builtin that performs a regex-based boolean match.
+One of these commands is the [`test` builtin](../builtins.md#test---perform-tests-on-files-and-text), which is commonly found in other POSIX shells, and whose flags and operation should be identical.
+We also supply a `not` builtin, which may be convenient to use in conjuction with other commands in order to flip the exit status; and a `matches` builtin that performs a regex-based boolean match.

 ```sh
 if test "foo" = $foo